sara-venkatraman/sara-venkatraman.github.io/index.md

 <a href="https://www.linkedin.com/in/saravenkatraman">LinkedIn</a>
 </p>

 Welcome!
-I am a second-year PhD student in the Department of Statistics and Data Science at [Cornell University](https://stat.cornell.edu), where I work with Professors [Martin Wells](https://stat.cornell.edu/people/faculty/martin-wells) and [Sumanta Basu](http://faculty.bscb.cornell.edu/~basu/).
+I am a third-year PhD student in the Department of Statistics and Data Science at [Cornell University](https://stat.cornell.edu), where I work with Professors [Martin Wells](https://stat.cornell.edu/people/faculty/martin-wells) and [Sumanta Basu](http://faculty.bscb.cornell.edu/~basu/).
 My research interests are broadly in the mathematical analysis of time-evolving phenomena.
 Currently, I enjoy thinking about statistical theory and methods for recovering dynamical systems from data.
 I am also interested in a variety of problems in network science, numerical analysis, and optimal transport, as well as applications of statistics to the social sciences and public health.

 Previously, I studied statistics at [Yale University](https://statistics.yale.edu) as a master's student and at Cornell as an undergraduate.